 Complex cases required access to information scattered across data silos.
-Investigators had to request additional technical resources, slowing down the fraud investigation process and occasioning potential larger losses.
+Investigators had to request additional technical resources, slowing down the fraud investigation process and occasioning larger losses.

-“Some types of fraud, such as phishing, required the intervention of the IT department, increasing the processing time and deteriorating the investigation” described Alexandre Dressayre.
+“Some types of fraud, such as phishing, required the intervention of the IT Department, increasing the processing time and deteriorating the investigation” described Alexandre Dressayre.

-The solution: leveraging the power of network visualization and analysis
+A new bank fraud solution leveraging the power of network visualization and analysis

 For Alexandre Dressayre “several factors motivated the choice of the Linkurious solution, notably the bundle offered by the company.
 An off-the-shelf visualization and analysis software along with the Neo4j graph database solution was a perfect fit for us.”

-The team started by designing a data model compiling together customer data, bank transfer orders, check cashing activities and IP addresses that was loaded into Neo4j.
+The team started by designing a data model compiling together customer data, bank transfer orders, check cashing activities and IP addresses that were loaded into Neo4j.
 By combining their information into a graph, the team got an exhaustive overview of their data.

 The graph data was then instantly available in Linkurious Enterprise, providing an easy way to visually explore the connections between entities.
 This approach reduced the blind spots due to siloed information.
 It provided the team and occasional users with an intuitive interface to investigate the hidden connections of suspicious clients.

 “Thanks to the available network of data, we can spread out the connections and try to find if a fraudster is connected to other clients, through IP, postal or email addresses for example.
 This helps us detect fraud rings or identity theft fraud” declared Alexandre Dressayre.